MohamedHamed83/angular1-babel-webpack/README.md

 angular1 babel webpack

-Using angular 1.6, Es6, firebase and webpack to build gym web app
+Using angular 1.6, Es6, firebase 3 and webpack 2 to build gym web app

+##Note
+This project is very much still a work in progress.

 ## Setup and install